nishantverma160380/FAQ/aws-amazon/aws_basics.md

           - Any subnet which are not associated with any route table are by default associated with the main route table.
   * Internet Gateway
     - Private Network
-  * Network with route tables
+  * Route tables
-    - Route Table:- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+    - Private and Public Route Tables:- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
 Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.
       - Create Route Table: